GhettoBastler/gml2mt/README.md

 ### Possible improvements

-- Use timestamps instead to order the strokes (right now we take each point in the order they appear in the file, but this might not be reliable)
+- Use timestamps to order the strokes (right now we take each point in the order they appear in the file, but this might not be reliable)
 - Add an option to keep the original aspect ratio (in this version the drawing is stretched to fill the screen)
 - Use the timestamps to emulate brush dynamics (maybe varying the width and/or speed of the stroke)
 - Add some effects (changing colors, dripping, transitions between tags...)